luke-jordan/pluto-alpha/functions/audience-selection/README.md

 This covers selecting random samples after selecting users based on conditions.

-The key `sample` and subkey `random` is used to specify that a random amount (in this case the amount=50) of the users selected using the conditions should be returned.
-This means that if 200 users were initially returned from the query, 50 of them would be selected at random and returned to the client.
+The key `sample` and subkey `random` is used to specify that a random percentage (in this case the percentage=50) of the users selected using the conditions should be returned.
+This means that if 200 users were initially returned from the query, half (50%) of them would be selected at random and returned to the client.

 ### Example 9 - Group By Filters